matrix-org/synapse/docs/federate.md

 you set the `server_name` to match your machine's public DNS hostname.

-You will also need a valid TLS certificate for this `server_name` served on port 8448 - the preferred way to do that is by using a reverse proxy, see [reverse_proxy.md](<reverse_proxy.md>) for instructions on how to correctly set one up.
+You will also need a valid TLS certificate for this `server_name` served on port 8448.
+The preferred way to do that is by using a reverse proxy, see [reverse_proxy.md](<reverse_proxy.md>) for instructions on how to correctly set one up.